Sweet Peas, Pods & Papas: All About Birth, [email protected]

 influenced by risk factors for uterine rupture, I think it is fair to look at

-all the other risk factors in order to create a bigger picture and put things
+all the other risk factors of pregnancy and labor in order to create a bigger picture and put things

 I got a desperate text this week from an alumni mom.
 A mama in her circle heard these words from